 Buy now, receive now.
 Closed loop clothing – secondhand clothing.
 Animal welfare and eco-friendly, sustainable production.

 Bella Freud – unique branding and the queen of slogan knitwear – she has also branched into being a lifestyle brand.
 Joseph – they always have a strong knitwear focus.
-Blazè Milano – mono brand that focuses on blazers with a smiley pocket – great taste level and where I would like to pitch Alabaste.
-For myself I buy Maje, Sandro, Joseph – great quality, great fit.
+Blazè Milano – mono brand that focuses on blazers with a smiley pocket.
+For myself I buy Maje, Sandro, Joseph – great quality, great fit, forever pieces.
+I shop better when there is something I have to replace and that I know will be worn to its last thread.
+I’m a big fan of second-hand too – love having a mooch around and finding hidden gems!

 Wait and See, Milano – an amazing store that merchandises beautifully.
 Jessica McCormack jewellery – great following and very distinctive style.
 Marcia Kilgore – founder of Bliss Spa, Fit Flop, Beauty Pie and others.
 Sara Blakely, founder of Spanx.